tobiasbriones/blog/philosophy/everything-is-relative/index.md

 that bypass the real problems that actually have to be addressed with real science and facts instead of made-up buzzwords.

+Why do you think companies only last one or two centuries at best while science, math and engineering are always universal (mostly math)?

 ## Heterogeneous Systems are Not Needed

 Therefore, capitalism, universities, and all those archaic hierarchies of power